 Identity theft is when someone steals your identity – they find out identifying details like your date of birth or address.
 They can then use this information to do things like get access to your bank account, open a credit card or a loan in your name.

 How do criminals get your information?

-- Social networking sites such as Facebook and LinkedIn – there's a wealth of information on these sites like your date of birth, where you live, who your partner is, your phone number, your email address
+- Social networking sites such as Facebook and LinkedIn – there's a wealth of information on these sites like your date of birth, where you live, who your partner is, your phone number or your email address.

 - Personal information disposed of in the rubbish.

 Our dedicated security team monitors all the activity on your accounts and are trained to spot unusual behaviour patterns.
 If we notice any unusual financial activity, we'll try to contact you to make sure it's you transacting on your accounts.
 If we can't get in touch with you and we believe there's a high chance of fraud, we may temporarily block your accounts to stop any more transactions until we can speak to you.

 - Monitoring fraud trends affecting the banking industry

 - Helping customers who've been victims of identity theft and working with the New Zealand Police to help make sure offenders are caught